primer/brand/.changeset/shiny-taxis-cover.md

 - Overlay now closes when user clicks outside of it

-- Dropdown submenu's now appear with white and black background and foreground colors respectively, irrespective of color mode.
+- Dropdown submenus now appear with white and black background and foreground colors respectively, irrespective of color mode.

 - Various other visual updates to improve brand-alignment.
 These include adjustments to text size, weight, color and iconography.